Rosie the Riveter Guinness World Record

 - Good luck with the Guinness ordering process!

 (IMPORTANT NOTE: Save the Bomber Plant and Yankee Air Museum do not produce, or profit from, the Guinness Certificates.
 So after you purchase your certificate from Guinness, you may want to consider coming back here to www.savethebomberplant.org to make a donation to help save Rosie’s Willow Run factory.)

 Why is the Willow Run Bomber Plant So Important?

 The Willow Run Bomber Plant near Ypsilanti, Michigan was built in 1941, and produced over 8,600 B-24 Liberator bombers during WWII.
-It was 3 million square feet in size, had a mile-long assembly line, employed 42,000 workers, one third of whom were women, and was the largest factory under one roof in the world.
-Willow Run was where Rose Will Monroe, the “original WWII Rosie the Riveter” of newsreel fame, worked.
-She was filmed by the government under the direction of actor and producer Walter Pidgeon, and her face and name were familiar to movie-goers as a personification of the popular “Rosie the Riveter” wartime propaganda character.
+It was the largest factory under one roof in the world at 3 million square feet in size, with two half-mile-long assembly lines.
+Willow Run employed 42,000 workers… and one third of them were women who were paid the same as the men!
+Willow Run was where Rose Will Monroe, the “original Rosie the Riveter” of WWII-era movie newsreel fame, worked.
+She was filmed by the government under the direction of A-list actor and producer Walter Pidgeon, and her face and name were familiar to WWII-era movie-goers as a personification of the popular “Rosie the Riveter” wartime propaganda character.

 Rosie the Riveter, both then and now, represents ALL female wartime workers who stepped up to fill the many roles left behind by men who went to fight overseas.
 These women riveted, welded, kept the railroads running, conducted street cars, typed and filed, sewed parachutes, and even played pro baseball!